bourky/GeoBourque-unit3/README.md

 ![](https://github.com/bourky/GeoBourque-unit3/blob/main/Screen_Recording_2022-09-24_at_7_03_59_PM_AdobeExpress.gif)

 ### Notes
 Kept getting a 403 error despite double checking every hint in the assignment page and with other's help.
+None of the guide's (include the walkthrough videos in the assignment tab), not the registering a dev account and getting a key, nor the helpers indicated that this project could not be completed with just 'essential' access to Twitter's API.
+It took the professor to tell me to try to get 'elevated' status before the app could function.